Soroban: Modern use

 The Japanese abacus has been taught in school for over 500 years, deeply rooted in the value of learning the fundamentals as a form of art.
 However, the introduction of the West during the Meiji period and then again after World War II has gradually altered the Japanese education system.
 Now, the strive is for speed and turning out deliverables rather than understanding the subtle intricacies of the concepts behind the product.
 Calculators have since replaced sorobans, and elementary schools are no longer required to teach students how to use the soroban, though some do so by choice.
 The growing popularity of calculators within the context of Japanese modernization has driven the study of soroban from public schools to private after school classrooms.
 Where once it was an institutionally required subject in school for children grades 2 to 6, current laws have made keeping this art form and perspective on math practiced amongst the younger generations more lenient.
 Today, it shifted from a given to a game where one can take The Japanese Chamber of Commerce and Industry's examination in order to obtain a certificate and license.

 There are six levels of mastery, starting from sixth-grade (very skilled) all the way up to first-grade (for those who have completely mastered the use of the soroban).
 Those obtaining at least a third-grade certificate/license are qualified to work in public corporations.

 The soroban is still taught in some primary schools as a way to visualize and grapple with mathematical concepts.
 The practice of soroban includes the teacher reciting a string of numbers (addition, subtraction, multiplication, and division) in a song-like manner where at the end, the answer is given by the teacher.
 This helps train the ability to follow the tempo given by the teacher while remaining calm and accurate.
 In this way, it reflects on a fundamental aspect of Japanese culture of practicing meditative repetition in every aspect of life.
-Primary school students often bring two soroban to class, one with the modern configuration and the one having the older configuration of one heavenly bead and five earth beads.
+Primary school students often bring two soroban to class, one with the modern configuration and the other one having the older configuration of one heavenly bead and five earth beads.